 Ministry Referral

 The Ministry Referral service provides resumes to churches and other ministries that are seeking staff members.
-Students and alumni seeking opportunities for ministry may make their file active in this registry through the Office of Student Life and Marketing.
+Students and alumni seeking opportunities for ministry may make their file active in this registry through the Development Office.

 New Student Orientation